-To see this amazing place you need to be there before sunrise, which meant leaving ciudad valles by 4.30 am to the lates.
-That’s why I was suggesting to stay in Aquismon for this tour.
+To see this amazing place you need to be there before sunrise, which meant leaving Ciudad Valles by 4.30 am to the latest.
+That’s why I was suggesting staying in Aquismon for this tour.

 The show you will see is thousands of birds coming out of the cave forming a huge vortex.
 It was totally worth it, in fact.

-We also manage to see the sunrise right after the birds came out, and although we were devastated for the early wake up call, it was all worth it.
+We also manage to see the sunrise right after the birds came out, and although we were devastated by the early wake-up call, it was all worth it.

 Entrance fee 20 pesos.

-you will have to hire a local guide to take you down, but we were happy to do it to suport the local community.
+you will have to hire a local guide to take you down, but we were happy to do it to support the local community.
 We gave him 50 pesos each.

 Once we arrived at the cave, a huge dark deep hole, we all sat there with other visitors waiting for the birds to come out.

-When the sky started to clear up, a few birds started to come out and after that, more and more every second until a black cloud moving like a whirl in the sky.
+When the sky started to clear up, a few birds started to come out, and after that, more and more every second until a black cloud moved like a whirl in the sky.
 It was unbelievable, a real show.

 Once we climbed out of the cave we found an amazing sunrise lightening up the entire valley which we couldn’t see when we arrived.
 It was beautiful a beautiful surreal place off the beaten path.

 After a rich breakfast, the thoughtful taxi driver took us to our next stop, the Caves of Mantezulel.